-- 1. Talk about what the world would be like if everyone loved each other in Christ.
-What would be the difference in our families, neighborhoods, schools, and churches? - 2.
-What are some specific ways God is calling you leave your comfort zone to love the people in your life?
-What will you do with what He told you?
+Talk about what the world would be like if everyone loved each other in Christ.
+What would be the difference in our families, neighborhoods, schools, and churches?

+What are some specific ways God is calling you to leave your comfort zone to love the people in your life?
+What will you do with these convictions?